 Show All Answers

 Masks should be worn to the greatest extent possible during sporting activities.
 It is recommended that youth athletes wear masks, but not required.
 If you are unable to wear a mask because of difficulty breathing during high intensity activities, choose an outdoor location with greater ventilation and air exchange and where social distancing from others can be guaranteed.
 Participants may consult with their primary care provider to determine if vigorous activity while wearing a mask is safe for them.
-All spectators must maintain social distancing and masking guidelines.

 “Indoor patrons must be seated, and masked at all times except when actively eating or drinking.”
 If they play pool, they’ll need to be socially distanced, masked, and items need to be cleaned between patrons.